 Ah, yes.
 That's right.
 The gators.

-Gators.
 Alligators.
 Big ones.
 Giant ones.

 And, my.
-Like crocodiles, they can jump.
+They can jump.

 Not that every swamp beast is a menace.